Taking a Treatment Break

 A migraineur's appointments can really add up.
 There's the headache specialist or neurologist, of course, but also a variety of others, depending on the treatments you're currently trying: acupuncturist, physical therapist, chiropractor, naturopath, massage therapist, therapist...
 It gets exhausting, especially when none of the treatments appear to be helping.

 Sometimes you just need a break, a few months of no appointments or new medications or treatments.
-This is a time to relax and recharge physically, emotionally, mentally, and even spiritually, if that's part of your life.
+It's a time to relax and recharge physically, emotionally, mentally, and even spiritually if that's part of your life.
 But, it is crucial to determine whether you're taking time off to rest or because you've given up on finding an effective treatment.
 Rejuvenating is good; losing hope is scary and can be a sign of depression.

 So, how to take a break without descending into a pit of despair?